How much time does it take to finish an online divorce process?

 Start by answering a few simple questions to check if you qualify for an online uncontested divorce in your state.

-You’ll then fill out two brief forms:
+You’ll then fill out a brief form:

-- One about yourself (the petitioner)
+- About yourself (the petitioner)

-- One about your spouse (the respondent)
+- About your spouse (the respondent)

 Payment & Account creation

-Once your account is set up, you’ll complete a comprehensive questionnaire (approx. 210 questions) covering all the legal and logistical aspects of your divorce.
+Once your account is set up, you’ll complete a comprehensive questionnaire (approx. 200 questions) covering all the legal and logistical aspects of your divorce.

 Document preparation & Online notarization